TL;DR

 While this article focuses on private health insurance, it's worth clarifying a common point of confusion.
 The term "cover" can mean many things.
 Private Health Insurance (PMI), which is our main topic, pays for the costs of private medical treatment for acute conditions.
 It helps you get diagnosed and treated faster.

-Another type of protection is Life Cover (or life insurance), which pays out a cash lump sum to your loved ones if you pass away.
+Another type of protection is Life Cover (or life insurance), which may pay out a lump sum, subject to claim acceptance to your loved ones if you pass away.
 Many social workers consider both to create a robust financial safety net.
-At WeCovr, we can help you with both, and you may even get a discount for taking out more than one type of policy.
+A WeCovr specialist or trusted broker partner can help you with both, and you may even get a discount for taking out more than one type of policy.

 For now, let's dive into the world of private medical insurance and why it's becoming an essential consideration for those in social care.